 The feds have charged a Silver Spring car accident lawyer and three other people in a pathetic scheme to induce people in car accidents to fake their injuries to make personal injury claims.
 If you saw this episode of Law & Order, you have the gist of the allegations.

 This news has insurance companies screaming “I told you so” and tort reformers dancing in the aisles.
 Guilt-free Schadenfreude!
 It is pretty much a win-win for everyone, really.

-The narrative will be “See why all of these PI lawyers are getting rich.”
+The narrative will be “See why these PI lawyers are getting rich.”
 But, really, that is very silly.
-Trust me, a chiropractor and a small time car accident lawyer conspiring together are not making a fortune.
+Trust me, a chiropractor and a small-time car accident lawyer conspiring together are not making a fortune.
 This is shoplifting, not grand larceny.
 Our law firm can’t make a profit on soft tissue injury cases.
 Admittedly, this was not always the case but we don’t even take legitimate soft tissue injury cases unless there is something particularly compelling about the claim.